dchour9/ItemSetSetter/README.md

 * And more...

 # How to use
 Currently, the jar file is up to date.
-You must download all the required files
+You must download all the required files nad directories:
     `championIds.txt`
     `championNames.txt`
     `itemsComplete.txt`
+    `itemIds\`
+    `champIds\`
 Run the .jar and it will run the GUI.
 Click the finish button to complete the item set and close the GUI.